Relative ideals in homological categories, with an application to MV-algebras

 Thus, as any semi-abelian variety, $\Hoops$ is also a Mal'tsev variety.

-Two distinguished varieties of hoops are very well known for their role in the algebraic study of logic.
-The first one is the variety of Wajsberg hoops, which can be obtained from $\Hoops$ by adding the equation
+We briefly recall below the definitions of some subvarieties of hoops well-known for their role in the algebraic study of logic.
+The equations on the left define the subvarieties of hoops indicated on the right, respectively.
+Below we use $x\vee y$ as an abbreviation for $((x\to y)\to y) \wedge ((y\to x)\to x)$.